qdevelopergithub/LAMP/README.md

 tar -xzvf drupal-7.2.tar.gz

 ```
-Then use below command. which will extract the drupal files to html directory
+Then use below command. which will copy the drupal files to html directory

 ```
 sudo rsync -av drupal-7.2/* /var/www/html/